 You will need a good multitool to turn a safety pin into a fishing hook.
 While there are many options out there, I prefer the Victorinox Swisstool.

-Or, you can check out the Swisstool on Amazon by clicking here.
+Or, you can check out the Swisstool by clicking here.
 It is one of the most well-built multitools available.
 It is also more comfortable to use than any other multitool I have tried.

 Secure Bait to a Trotline

 If you are in a survival situation in an area with fish, setting a trotline can help you catch enough fish to stay alive.
 Trotlines consist of heavy fishing lines with bait attached to hooks at different locations on the line.
 This allows you to catch multiple fish with one piece of equipment, which is valuable when you need to conserve energy.

 To do this, cut off at least 25 feet of heavy line or paracord.
 How much you will need will depend on where you are setting up your line.
 Add several dropper lines to it.
 Each one should be about 2 or 3 feet long and about 6 feet apart.
 This will get the bait below the surface of the water while preventing the dropper lines from tangling.

 Use safety pins to create a fishing hook for each dropper line.
 Attach them to the lines and then add bait to them.
 Set up your finished trotline and secure it well to ensure it doesn’t float away.